Templates in Renku¶

 <namespace>/<sanitized project name>) (only set when creating a project online in renkulab).

-If you installed the renku command line interface locally, you can provide
+If you installed the renku command-line interface locally, you can specify a

 renku init docs.

-If you are using the UI through a RenkuLab instance, you can ask the administrators to include your repository in the official repository list available in the renku-values file.
+If you are working in a dedicated RenkuLab deployment and your local community needs the templates, you should contact the administrators to include your repository in the RenkuLab template source through the renku-values file.